posixpascal/warmane_point_collector/README.md

 A python3 bot which collects daily login points from [warmane.com](https://www.warmane.com).
 It supports multiple accounts, can run chrome in headless mode and solve recaptchas automatically in the background.

+Please make sure that you've signed into the game at least once the day you're running this.

 ## 💻 Install

 Install using docker or [Pipenv](https://docs.pipenv.org/en/latest/)